MicrosoftDocs/dynamics365smb-docs/business-central/enable-ai.md

    This consent is required for any Copilot or AI capability to work for users.
 The consent is global for all users and applies to all Copilot and AI features.

 - Enable the specific feature if it's still governed under **Feature Management**.

+  In 2023 release wave 2, both the marketing text suggestions and bank account reconciliation assist features are included under **Feature Management**.
+However, marketing text suggestions is enabled by default.

 - Activate the feature on the **Copilot & AI Capabilities** page.